 The most popular teams have all understood the importance of creating official Weibo accounts and marketing themselves effectively on this platform.
-According to a BBC study, a ‘high proportion of fans expect to be able to use social networking to talk about their favourite club’.
+According to a BBC study, a ‘high proportion of fans expect to be able to use social networking to talk about their favorite club’.

 With fans supporting teams often without any direct connection to the club or place, marketing effectively on social networks is even more important, as a connection must be established in other ways.

 Here are the most popular football teams on Weibo:

 Manchester United have the most followers on Weibo, significantly more than other clubs.

-The club have invested heavily into marketing themselves in China.
+The club has invested heavily into marketing themselves in China.
 According to a report by the BBC, the brand is estimated to be worth $1.2bn (£789m) making it the most valuable footballing brand in the world.

 The Premier League has strong links in China and has even ‘vowed to help improve the professional game in the country through a formal partnership with the Chinese Super League (CSL)’.
 In return, the CSL will provide assistance to the Premier League and its clubs with regards to promotion and marketing in China, as well as staging matches and other business initiatives.

 Manchester United, as a key player in the Premier League, benefit significantly from this cross-border exchange of expertise.

 The Weibo page features pictures of key players, an iconic image of Old Trafford and is translated into Mandarin.
 Sponsorship features heavily, as the clubs lucrative deal with Chevrolet is highlighted by a close up of the shirt design.

 The English Premier League is so popular in China that it is used by the British tourist body to attract tourists.

 This image is displayed as part of a slide show on ‘Visit Britain’s’ Weibo page.